RCIC-UCI-Public/website-rcic/docs/source/account/generate-ssh-keys.rst

 **FAQS for Key Generation**

-What is being created?
+:bluelight:`What is being created?`
     You are generating an ssh *key pair*.
 The pair is two parts: a private key, and a public key.
     The private part remains on your laptop.
 The public key is copied to the remote system.

-Where is the key pair stored?
+:bluelight:`Where is the key pair stored?`
      The key pair is really two text files.
-These files are usually stored in the ``.ssh`` subdirectory for your
+These files are usually stored in the :tt:`.ssh` subdirectory for your
-     $HOME directory on *your* laptop or desktop
+     $HOME directory on *your* laptop or desktop.

-What's the difference between a passphrase and a password?
+:bluelight:`What's the difference between a passphrase and a password?`
-     A passphrase is used to unlock the *private part* of a key pair.
+     * A *passphrase* is used to unlock the *private part* of an ssh  key pair.
 Choose a phrase that is unique (i.e., don't use your UCINetID password).
-A password is interepreted by the remote system and must therefore be sent over the network to be verified.
 The passphrase is local and is never transmitted over the network.
+       :red:`Never use an empty passphrase !`
+     * A *password* is interpreted by the remote system and must therefore be sent over the network to be verified.

-What do I do if I lose/forget my passphrase?
+:bluelight:`What do I do if I lose/forget my passphrase?`
      Follow the procedure below to generate a *new* key pair and upload the *public* part of the new key.
 Finally, destroy the old private key.

-Do I share the private part of my key?
+:bluelight:`Do I share the private part of my key?`
-     No. Never.
-The private part ( a file on your local system) should never leave your laptop.
+     :red:`No. Never.` The private part (a file on your local system) should never leave your laptop.
 It doesn't need to be backed up.
 If it is lost, you can always generate a new pair.

-How does the remote system accept my key?
+:bluelight:`How does the remote system accept my key?`
      Short answer:  Public key cryptography with challenge/response.
-A little more information: Using Password+DUO, you have placed the public key on the remote server in an ``authorized_keys`` file.
+A little more information: Using Password+DUO, you have placed the public key on the remote server in an :tt:`authorized_keys` file.
 When you log in, your client presents the *public key* to the server.
 The server then *challenges* your client to prove that you have the private key.
 It does this by encrypting a message that can only be decrypted using the private key.
-If you can respond with contents of that challenge, then the server accepts your identification.
+If you can respond with contents of that challenge (providing your passphrase when prompted), then the server accepts your identification.

-What if somebody gets a copy of my public key?
+:bluelight:`What if somebody gets a copy of my public key?`
      Nothing to worry about.
 Public key cryptography means that security is not compromised if the public key were exposed.

-Can I use the same key pair to authenticate to both HPC3 and CRSP?
+:bluelight:`Can I use the same key pair to authenticate to both HPC3 and CRSP?`
     Technically, yes.
 But it is recommended that you create a unique key pair for each remote system.
     Each key pair should have its own unique password.

-Can I omit the passphrase when creating my key pair?
+:bluelight:`Can I omit the passphrase when creating my key pair?`
-    This is a violation of UCI password security rules.
-While you can create a passwordless key, you never should.
+    :red:`This is a violation of UCI password security rules`.
+While technically you can create a passwordless key, you never should.

 CONTENTS
 ========